-Potty training your dog when its young will ensure that your friendship with and your dog starts well and continues to grow stronger with time.
+Potty training your dog when they are young will ensure that your friendship with your dog starts well and continues to grow stronger with time.
 A housetrained dog will keep you and your dog happy.
-You won’t have to scrub your rugs free of dog pee frequently.
-While it may seem like a challenging task, there’s not much to it if you know what to do.
 So, here’s a quick guide on how to potty train your dog.

 The very first thing you should do is create a potty training schedule for your dog.
 Observe when your dog tends to poop/pee and eat, and create a schedule around that.
 Also, make a note of any changes in your dog’s schedule.
 You should then adjust your schedule according to your new observations.

 KEEP A REGULAR FOOD SCHEDULE

 An essential part of this schedule is the time you feed your dog.
 You’ll need to make sure that you give your dog a specific number of meals throughout the day, and feed it at a specific time.
 A regular food schedule ensures that your dog does its business at consistent times of the day.

 It’s best to control the diet when you’re potty training your dog.
 Puppies, like other young animals, have immature digestive systems.
 Therefore, they cannot eat a lot of food at one time.
 That is why you should divide your pup’s eating schedule into 3 small but regular meals.
 You should also ensure that you only feed your dog high-quality dog food.
 Poor-quality food can cause problems with your pup’s gut health.